Islam in Kenya: The spread of Islam into the interior

-Basically, progress in the spread of Islam in Kenya came between 1880 and 1930.
+Progress in the spread of Islam in Kenya came between 1880 and 1930.
 This was when most social structures and the African worldviews were shattered, leaving them requiring a new, wider worldview encompassing or addressing the changes experienced.

 Consequently, Islam introduced new religious values through external ceremonial and ritualistic expressions, some of which could be followed with no difficulty.

 Socio-culturally, Muslims presented themselves with a sense of pride and a feeling of superiority.
 Islamic civilisation was identified with the Arab way of life (Ustaarabu), as opposed to ‘barbarianism’ (Ushenzi) hence the domination of a form of Arabism over the local variety of Islam.

-The ease, with which Islam could be adopted, meant adding to the indigenous practices, new religious rites and ceremonies to the African ways, with new ways of defining one’s identity by new forms of expression.
+The ease, with which Islam could be adopted, meant adding to the indigenous practices, new religious rites and ceremonies to the African ways, with new ways of defining one's identity by new forms of expression.
 Mingling with Muslims led to conversion meaning returning home as Muslims and not aliens.
 Lacunza-Balda shows that Islam could be adopted easily.

 Although most of the conversions were of individuals, there were communities that embraced Islam en-masse.
 Some of these included the Digo and Pokomo of the Lower Tana region.
 From these communities Islam slowly penetrated inland.